 Broadband Breakfast Live Online on Wednesday, June 17, 2020, 12 Noon ET - "Federal Broadband Funds and Opportunity Zones (Topic 3 at Digital Infrastructure Investment on August 10)."

-This Broadband Breakfast Live Online session will preview one aspect of the contents of Digital Infrastructure Investment, a Physical/Virtual Event at the Broadband Communities Summit.
-The conference takes place on Monday, August 10, and the summit runs from August 10-13, in Houston, Texas.
-In this preview session, our panelists will consider:
+This Broadband Breakfast Live Online session on June 17, 2020, previewed one aspect of the contents of the Digital Infrastructure Investment event.
+The conference takes place on Monday, August 10.
+In this preview session, our panelists considered:

 The FCC is making $20.4 billion available for rural broadband.
 The U.S. Treasury's Opportunity Zones help urban projects.
 Can these funds make a difference?